-Explore a range of creative installations and events celebrating London’s vibrant design scene at the London Design Festival 2021 (LDF), which transforms the city into an enormous art piece.
+Explore a range of creative installations and join events celebrating contemporary design during the London Design Festival 2021 (LDF), which transforms the city into an enormous art piece.

 The annual festival has been showcasing the work of designers, architects, artists and retailers since 2003.
-This year, more than 400 large-scale installations, exhibitions and events pop up in many unique spaces across London, from world-famous museums to small local studios.
+Find more than 400 large-scale installations, exhibitions and events in unique spaces across London, from world-famous museums to small local studios.